Philips expands into US home cardiac

 close in the fourth quarter of 2007, upon which Raytel will become part of

-Philips has invested heavily over the years to become the top supplier to
+invested heavily over the years to become the top supplier to hospitals of

-hospitals of medical equipment for managing heart disease.
-Patients are
+medical equipment for managing heart disease.
+Patients are living longer and

-living longer and healthcare costs are rising, so we’re looking for
+healthcare costs are rising, so we’re looking for innovative and effective

 Erez Alroy, Co-CEO of Tel Aviv-based SHL, commented: “We are very excited